 We do not see the trend of fighting for featured snippets changing in 2019.
 In fact, since Google is more than satisfied with how the feature performed in recent years, we expect to see an uptick in how much resources SEO specialists pour into trying to reach the coveted snipped privilege.

-- Quality on-page content optimization and technical SEO will remain a must
+- Quality on-page content optimisation and technical SEO will remain a must

 While talking about up-and-coming trends is undeniably more exciting and attractive, we should not make the mistake of forgetting basic on-page and technical SEO.